go-sphere/go-sphere.github.io/content/docs/components/core.md

   - Repo: https://github.com/go-sphere/sphere-layout
   - Includes buf configs, Swagger generation, TypeScript SDK generation, and examples of `sphere` usage

-Use `sphere-cli create` to start from the `sphere-layout` template, then extend with your schema and APIs.
+Getting Started
+- Install CLI: `go install github.com/go-sphere/sphere-cli@latest`
+- Create a project from the layout template: `sphere-cli create --name <project-name> [--module <go-module-name>]`
+- Extend with your schema and APIs; generate servers/bindings with the Sphere generators in this section